MeisterLi/ESwindowsMoonlightGameList/README.md

 ## Determine your Moonlight Server's UUID.
 In windows, you can find it in the registry at HKEY_CURRENT_USER\SOFTWARE\Moonlight Game Streaming Project\Moonlight\hosts\\{hostnumber}
 open the included file and change the "UUID" field to the UUID you just found.

-Also edit the "emulationstation_location" if you have not installed it in %USERPROFILE%\\.emulationstation
+## Update some Configs
+Edit the "emulationstation_location" if you don't use the regular EmulationStation install that uses%USERPROFILE%\\.emulationstation (i.E. you're using RetroBat)
+Edit the "moonlight_rom_location" if you use a different roms folder (i.E. you're using RetroBat)

 ## Create the folder "moonlight" in your emulationstation/roms/ directory